Cwantic/Documentation/Settings/Databases/Piping.md

 ![Image](../../Images/Piping6.jpg)

+>ATTENTION, for a better readability, we recommend to enter the sizes in **ascending** order.

 | Property | Unit Metric | Unit USA |
 | -------- | ---- | ---- |
 | Length | m | ft |